NAICNO/Jobanalyzer/sonalyze/MANUAL.md

 ### Plotting data

-With `sonalyze profile` it's possible to generate JSON or CSV data.
-The JSON data contains all the data points, while CSV data can plot only one quantity at a time per process and time step.
+With `sonalyze profile` it's possible to generate JSON, CSV, or HTML data.
+The JSON data contain all the data points, while CSV and HTML data can show only one quantity at a time per process and time step.
 For example,

 ```
 $ sonalyze profile -j <job-number> --fmt=csv,cpu -- my-logfile.csv